The Agony Of A Fallen Star (Sonnet Sequence) Poem by Dipankar Sadhukhan

 Each touch a theft, each kiss a ruthless grin,

-Each whispered vow a dagger thrown in play.
+Each whispered vow a dagger in its play.

 They crush my breasts as men would press the grape,

-No sigh of joy, no ecstasy of soul,
+No sigh of joy, no sacred human shape,

-But tides of lust that drown me in their shoal.
+But tides of lust that drown this soul of mine.

 O God!
 If heaven hears a harlot's cry,